sirrrich/vex2pdf/README.md

 After installation, the `vex2pdf` binary will be available in your Cargo bin directory.

-> ⚠️ **Important**: You'll still need to set up the Liberation Sans fonts as described in the [Font Requirement](#-font-requirement) section.
-When installing via Cargo, fonts should be placed in one of the paths listed in the [Font Path Configuration](#font-path-configuration) section.
+> ~~⚠️ **Important**: You'll still need to set up the Liberation Sans fonts as described in the [Font Requirement](#-font-requirement) section.
+When installing via Cargo, fonts should be placed in one of the paths listed in the [Font Path Configuration](#font-path-configuration) section.~~
+> Notice: As of 0.6.1 no extra font configuration is needed.
+Fonts have been embedded in the software binary.
+Check [Fonts handling and license](#fonts-handling) for further information